“Hey!” Melissa shrieked and hugged her bridesmaids one after another. Their unfettered excitement reminded Naomi of high school all over again.

 “And your tummy?”

-Becky laughed.
-“I’ve got aspirin, antacids, and that chalky pink liquid just in case.”
+Andrea laughed.
+“I’ve got aspirin, antacids, and Pepto, just in case.”

 Naomi gave her a one-armed hug.
 “You’re a good friend.”

-“Well, well…look what the cat dragged in.”
+“Well, well.
+Look what the cat dragged in.”
 Melissa sidled over with a wicked grin.
 She cocked her head at Naomi and her dimples deepened.
 “How ya doin’ this morning?” she sang in an unnecessarily loud voice.
-Since she was already coming forward with her arms wide open, Naomi had no choice but to return the hug.
+Since Melissa was already coming forward with her arms wide open, Naomi had no choice but to return the hug.

 “I get it.
 You’re chipper and excited, but you don’t have to be so loud about it,” Naomi muttered.

 “It’s my wedding day.
 I’m allowed.
 But for your sake, I’ll be nice.”
-Melissa turned and noticed the host.
+Melissa turned and noticed the host signaling her.
 “Looks like our table’s ready.”
-She hooked both Becky’s and Naomi’s arms and led them into the dining room, following the other three bridesmaids.
+She hooked both Andrea’s and Naomi’s arms and led them into the dining room behind the other two bridesmaids.

 “I thought the guys were going to join us?”
-Becky said, drawing out a chair.
+Andrea looked around as she chose a chair.

 “Not sure.”
-Naomi settled gently into a chair and covered her mouth, stifling a gag.
+Naomi settled gently into a chair and clapped a hand over her mouth, stifling a gag.
 “I think the smell of sausages is getting to me.”

-Becky pulled the bottle of bismuth out of her purse and plunked it down on the table between them.
+“Hang on.”
+Andrea pulled the bottle of Pepto out of her large purse and plunked it down on the table between them.

-“I could kiss you.
-Thanks.”
-Naomi tipped it back, forgoing the coffee until her stomach settled a little.
-She was right in the middle of a healthy swallow when she spotted Ryan walking toward her with two of the other groomsmen in tow.
-She choked at the slow smile he gave her when their eyes met.
+“I could kiss you.”
+Deciding it would be wise to forgo the coffee until her stomach settled a bit, Naomi tipped back the thick pink liquid.
+That exact moment is when she spotted Ryan coming toward her with two other groomsmen.
+Their eyes connected and she choked in mid-swallow at the slow smile he gave her.

 What was that supposed to mean?

-To her growing alarm, he came right over, put his hand on the back of her chair, and leaned in to softly suggest, “Hair of the dog might work better.”
+To her growing discomfort, he walked straight over, put his hand on the back of her chair, and leaned in to softly suggest, “Hair of the dog might work better.”

 “Nothing.”
-His hand landed on the chair between them.
+His hand moved to the chair between them.
 “This seat taken?”

-Whether it was or wasn’t, he’d claimed it now.
-The two women shared a look as he kicked back comfortably and contemplated Naomi.
+Whether it was or not, he’d claimed it now.
+The two women shared a look as he settled back comfortably to consider Naomi.

 “Guess the bottle in your hand answers my first question.”
 The morning sunshine streaming through the restaurant windows made his hazel eyes dance.
 “Anything I can do?
-Don’t be afraid to ask.”
-His offer was more like a reminder, dripping with innuendo.
+Just ask.”

 Ryan gave Naomi an equally interested look, no doubt wondering what she’d admit to.
 She was going to get him for this.

-“It’s not what you’re thinking,” Naomi told Becky then glared at Ryan.
+“No!”
+Naomi assured her friend then glared at Ryan.
 “And you’re not helping.”

-His hands went up innocently.
+He raised his hands innocently.
 “Have I said anything?”

 “You’ve said enough.”

 Ryan opened his mouth to speak, presumably in Naomi’s defense, but that smile of his was a little too mischievous for comfort.
-Naomi gave him a hard poke in the ribs to shut him up.
+Naomi gave him a poke in the ribs to stop him.
 “Don’t.”

 “Fine.”
-He reached for Naomi’s cup of coffee.
+He reached for her cup of coffee instead.
 “Are you drinking this?”

-He took a sip, set the cup back down, and looked at Becky.
+He took a swallow, set the cup back down, then turned to Andrea.
 “Would you excuse us?”

-She didn’t have the energy or wherewithal to fight so she just stumbled along after him.
-When the sunlight struck her full force, she groaned and flipped her glasses back down in front of her eyes.
+Naomi didn’t have the energy or wherewithal to fight whatever this was.
+When the sunlight struck her full force, she groaned and flicked her glasses back down in front of her eyes.

-He glanced back at her, chuckled, and cut left, walking her around the building and away from the big windows.
-Landscaping rocks crunched under their feet as he towed her over the curb and into a shaded corner out of site.
-A couple of small trees offered a little cover from the prying eyes of patrons who might walk by.
+Ryan glanced around at her, chuckled, and cut left, leading her to the side of the building and away from the large picture windows.
+Gray landscaping rock crunched underfoot as he led her over the curb and into a shaded corner out of view.
+A cluster of ornamental trees provided some privacy, screening them from prying eyes.

-Naomi was glad she was wearing tennis shoes.
-She could have turned an ankle walking across the rocks in heels.
-“What the hell?”
+Naomi was glad she’d worn tennis shoes.
+She would have turned an ankle traipsing across rocks in heels.

-The next thing she knew, she was up against the cool stucco wall and Ryan was invading her space, his right hand cupping her neck, the left curled around her waist.
+The next thing she knew, she was up against the cool stucco wall and Ryan was invading her space again, his right hand cupping her neck, the left curled around her waist.

-“We need to talk,” he said, his face much too close.
+“We need to talk,” he told her, his face much too close.
 “But first.”
-Then he laid a kiss on her that dissolved her muscles and turned her skeleton to rubber.
+Then he laid a kiss on her that dissolved Naomi’s muscles and turned her skeleton to rubber.